 A Mighty Girl's top picks of books about the Holocaust for children and teens in recognition of Holocaust Remembrance Week.

-Here at A Mighty Girl, we are marking Holocaust Remembrance Week with two blog posts.
+Here at A Mighty Girl, we are marking International Holocaust Remembrance Day with two blog posts.
 This post will introduce you to books for all ages that talk about the Holocaust from a variety of perspectives.
 These books range from picture books to novels, memoirs to fiction, but all of them treat this challenging subject with care and dignity.
 Our follow-up post, Hope in a Hidden Room: A Mighty Girl Salutes Anne Frank, focuses on Anne Frank, whose diary chronicling the emotional life of a girl in the midst of the Holocaust puts a personal face on what can otherwise seem like distant history to a child growing up today.

 How do you explain the Holocaust — the deliberate attempt to dehumanize and exterminate a whole race of people on such a vast scale — to children, especially young children?
 It’s certainly not an easy task, but there are some books out there to help you tackle it.